eireneysabelkarunungan-lgtm/IT_ELECTIVE_2_-BSIT31E2-_PREFINAL_EXAM_Karunungan_Eirene/README.md

 ## About
-This is an ASP.NET Core MVC application that displays each Prefinal Exam question along with my chosen answer and a short explanation.
+This is an ASP.NET Core MVC application that displays each Prefinal Exam question from the exam given.
 No database is used.

 ## RUN the System

-* **1. Download ZIP:** In the GitHub repo, click "Code" and choose **"Download ZIP"**.
+* **1. Download ZIP or Clone the repo:** In the GitHub repo, click "Code" and choose **"Download ZIP"**.
+Alternatively, clone using the link.
 * **2. Extract All:** Select the downloaded .zip file and extract.
 * **3. Find file location:** Open the folder then open **IT_ELECTIVE_2_PREFINAL_Karunungan_Eirene**.
 * **4. Open the System:** Find **IT_ELECTIVE_2_PREFINAL_Karunungan_Eirene.slnx** and open with Visual Studio.